 The Eastside Culture Crawl is a visual art, design and crafts festival.
 It showcases the work of hundreds of local artists at studios across East Vancouver.

-For information about these and other great events this time of year, see our November Calendar.
-To learn more about the Eastside Culture Crawl, continue reading.
+To learn about the Eastside Culture Crawl, continue reading.

 Eastside Culture Crawl

-Celebrating its 26th anniversary in 2022, the Eastside Culture Crawl is a free festival.
-It takes place every year in mid-November.
+The Eastside Culture Crawl is a free festival.
+It takes place every year around mid-November.
 The events feature the work of local Vancouver-based artists.

-The event has grown from its origins in 1997 to include as many as 500 artists and close to 80 venues in Vancouver in recent years.
+The Culture Crawl has grown from its humble origins in 1997 to include as many as 500 artists and close to 80 venues in Vancouver in recent years.

 During the event there are workshops, demonstrations, talks and studio tours.
 Participating artists include painters, sculptors and potters.
-There are also artists specializing in jewellery, wood, glass and other mediums.
+There are also those who specialize in jewellery, wood, glass and other mediums.

 When and Where is the Culture Crawl?

-The festival occurs at various venues in East Vancouver between Victoria Drive, Columbia Street, First Avenue and the Burrard Inlet waterfront.
-One of the most popular venues is Parker Street Studios in the 1000 block of Parker Street.
-It’s a massive warehouse that’s full of artists’ studios.
+The festival occupies various venues in East Vancouver between Victoria Drive, Columbia Street, First Avenue and the Burrard Inlet waterfront.
+One of the most popular venues is Parker Street Studios on the 1000 block of Parker Street.
+It’s a massive warehouse that’s full of studios.

-Art studios have open houses all around the region during the Eastside Culture Crawl, and individual artists host special exhibitions.
+Art studios have open houses all around the region during the Eastside Culture Crawl, and individual artists host special exhibitions as well.

 David Wilson’s Art Studio

-Below is what David Wilson had to say about his Eastside Culture Crawl art.
+David Wilson said the following about his Eastside Culture Crawl art:

 “Day Into Night features my traditional approach to painting, … the rainy streets, the long dark shadows, the bright lights, and people seeking shelter from the elements.
 The work speaks to our collective experience of living in this city.
 But the exhibition also includes loosely rendered monochromatic works on paper, board, and canvas, infused with text, symbols, and other media, integrating a new narrative into this portrait of ‘the present.’”